Coding-Robotics-Club/.github/README.md

 # .github
-Default Community Health Files for the Microsoft organization on GitHub
+Default Community Files for the Coding & Robotics Club on GitHub